 Instructor: Ellen Ficklen - This class will guide all types of medical professionals (doctors, nurses, researchers, aides, social workers, etc.) through the various skills needed to write and publish narratives—personal stories of their experiences in health care (and those of others in the field).
 We will cover every step in the writing process, from brainstorming to researching to writing to revising, as well as the steps needed to pitch and publish an article or essay.
 Our instructors—experienced writers of health care narratives and creative nonfiction—will communicate with participants through a combination of written lectures, written feedback, and email.
 In addition, the class will include phone conferences with guest lecturers Theresa Brown and Manoj Jain.
 Learn More / Enroll »

-This clas is suitable for both beginners and those who have taken our previous Writing the Personal Essay class.
-It includes all new readings and lectures.
+This class is suitable for both beginners and those who have taken our previous Writing the Personal Essay - Curriculum A class.
+It includes a completely different set of readings and lectures from Curriculum A.

 Please follow the links below for more information on upcoming and future sessions:

-If your question is not answered in the Frequently Asked Questions please contact Anjali Sachdeva, Co-Director of Online Education, at email@example.com.
+If your question is not answered in the Frequently Asked Questions please contact Anjali Sachdeva, Director of Educational Programs, at email@example.com.

 Previous and/or Upcoming Classes

 Advanced Memoir and Personal Essay - Curriculum A

 Tackle larger and more challenging forms while learning the essentials of structure, character development, and researching memories.